 In these hard times I am pressed to serve as prop master, prompter, chorus and author of this sad farce.
-How I wish I could change it to a merry one but never has there been an author so compromised by his actors - one actress in particular.
+How I wish I could change it to a merry one but never has there been an author so compromised by his actors-one actress in particular.
 O woman, woman, inconstant moon driven woman.
 But each animal is obliged to follow the instincts of its nature and it is woman's nature to betray.
-What while swearing this morning to remain ever faithful she is plotting to betray me before the night is past - on the very eve of our wedding.
+What while swearing this morning to remain ever faithful she is plotting to betray me before the night is past-on the very eve of our wedding.
 I may be a man equal to my lord, but the nocturnal spells of that enchantress woman, soon may transform me into a monster. (checking the set) There appears to be something missing.

-Figaro strikes himself lightly on the head and goes off stage to lead in Cherubino dressed like the Count masked, by the ear.
+Figaro strikes himself lightly on the head and goes off stage to lead in Cherubino, by the ear.
+Figaro also is carrying a mask for Cherubino to wear.